 Exterior design in relation to adjoining structures in height, bulk, and area openings, breaks in facade fronting onto rights-of-way, line and pitch of roofs, the arrangement of structures on the parcel or lot, and the appropriate use of materials and colors to promote the objectives of the General Plan relating to the character of the area or neighborhood.

-Considerations relating to traffic safety to minimize dangerous traffic movements, traffic congestion, and optimize the efficient use of parking: A traffic study shall be completed by a licensed professional:
+Considerations relating to traffic safety to minimize dangerous traffic movements, traffic congestion, and optimize the efficient use of parking: A traffic study shall be completed by a licensed professional.

 Effect of the proposed site plan of traffic conditions on abutting streets and neighboring land uses, both existing and as planned;